Mich-b/webappsecuritybook/004injectionattacks/001sqlinjection.md

 }
 ```

 If `model.ProductCode` can be controlled by the user (e.g. https://www.example.org/products/12, where `12` is the productcode), the above code is vulnerable to SQL injection.
-An attacker may input the following 'productcode': `;SELECT * FROM users;`
+An attacker may input the following 'productcode': `;SELECT * FROM users;`, leading to the following request: `https://www.example.org/products/;SELECT * FROM users;`
 This would result in the following query:

 ```